beachmachine/django-jython/docs/war-deployment.rst

 *But*, this isn't true for media files when the prefix is configured on ``settings.py``, such as ``MEDIA_URL`` and ``ADMIN_MEDIA_PREFIX``.
 (Now, if you never planned to serve media on the same server where your django applications live, skip this section.
-This is all about making easy to serve static files inside the **same** servlet context as your Django project will live)
+This is all about making it easy to serve static files inside the **same** servlet context as your Django project will live.)

 So, the war command patches the ``settings.py`` copied on the generated WAR, by appending something like the following, at the end of the file::